An electric charcoal starter can help with starting the charcoal for your barbecue because this can be a little challenging sometimes.

 The heating coil is also made from stainless steel but is just straight.

-The plastic handle will keep it cool to touch.
+The plastic handle will keep it cool to the touch.
 The cord is a little short so you probably need an extension cord for this electric charcoal starter. see our recommendation at the bottom of this page.

 Better Grill Rating: 4.2